cameracode/ml-cucumber-selenium-jvm-assessment/README.md

 ##### Scenario 1
 - [x] use the magic leap homepage https://www.magicleap.com
 - [x] find phrase - "Magic Leap One Creator Edtion" on home page
+- [x] Use some form of error validation, an assert is suggested

 ##### Scenario 2
 - [x] use the magic leap homepage https://www.magicleap.com